DataDog/documentation/content/en/network_monitoring/cloud_network_monitoring/guide/detecting_application_availability.md

    {{< img src="network_performance_monitoring/guide/detecting_network_insights/cnm_apm_traces.png" alt="APM flame graph screenshot after clicking on a service from the CNM sidepanel traces tab">}}

-### Network map
+### Network Map

-The [Network map][2] in Datadog provides a visual representation of your network topology, helping identify partitions, dependencies, and bottlenecks.
+The [Network Map][2] in Datadog provides a visual representation of your network topology, helping identify partitions, dependencies, and bottlenecks.
 It consolidates network data into a directional map, making it easier to isolate problematic areas.
-Additionally, it visualizes network traffic between any tagged object in your environment, from `services` to `pods` to cloud regions.
+Additionally, it visualizes network traffic between any tagged object in your environment, from `services` to `pods` to `cloud regions`.

-For complex networks in large containerized environments, Datadog's [Network Map][3] simplifies your troubleshooting by using directional arrows, or edges, to visualize real-time traffic flows between containers, pods, and deployments, even as containers change.
+For complex networks in large containerized environments, Datadog's Network Map simplifies your troubleshooting by using directional arrows, or edges, to visualize real-time traffic flows between containers, pods, and deployments, even as containers change.
 This allows you to spot inefficiencies and misconfigurations.
 For example, the map can reveal if Kubernetes pods within the same cluster are communicating through an ingress controller, rather than directly to each other, indicating a misconfiguration that can cause increased latency.

 To identify if there might be a communication problem with your Kubernetes pods and their underlying services, perform the following steps: